 Sweet Potato, Corn, and Black Bean Enchiladas

-Vegetarian Sweet Potato Black Bean Enchiladas — Warm sweet potatoes, slightly spicy corn and beans, all smothered in cheese and red sauce.
-They’re satisfying, hearty, and you’ll never miss the meat!
+đŸ đŸ«˜ Vegetarian Sweet Potato Black Bean Enchiladas feature warm sweet potatoes, slightly spicy corn, and black beans wrapped in soft tortillas.
+Smothered in cheese and red sauce, they’re satisfying, hearty, and you’ll never miss the meat!

 Sweet Potato Black Bean Enchiladas Recipe

-They’re satisfying, hearty, and you’ll never miss the meat.
+On the healthier side, they’re satisfying, hearty, and you’ll never miss the meat.
 My family didn’t even realize they were vegetarian until I told them.
-And to keep the enchiladas vegan, just swap the cheese for vegan cheese.

-The recipe is easily doubled for larger families, planned leftovers, or parties.
+• Easily doubled for larger families, planned leftovers, or parties.
 It’s a great recipe for events where there’s a mixed crowd and at least one vegetarian or vegan in the group.
-Finally, a vegetarian dinner option that’s not an iceberg lettuce salad or fettucine alfredo.

 What’s in Sweet Potato Black Bean Enchiladas?